 Follow me on:

-Twan is a fisheries biologist and conservation ecologist, specialized in fish community and shark research.
-He holds a BSc and MSc in Biology from Wageningen University in The Netherlands and for his masters he specialized in both marine biology and adaptation biology.
+I am a fish ecologist and conservationist, specialized in river fish community and tropical shark research.
+I hold a BSc and MSc in Biology from Wageningen University in The Netherlands and for my masters I specialized in both marine biology and adaptation biology.

 Twan Stoffers direct supervisor is Dr. Ir.
 Leo Nagelkerke